Suicide Grief and How to Cope With a Lost Loved One

-Dealing with the Impact
+Dealing with the Impact of Suicide

 During the grieving process, some people may experience feelings of anger or depression.
 Once the initial shock has worn off, they may find that they are unable to handle the tidal waves of emotions that can seem to overtake them.
 Survivors may go through the following emotions:

-Adopting Coping Strategies
+Adopting Coping Strategies During Suicide Grief

-When working through grief, developing positive coping strategies can help prevent survivors from becoming overwhelmed.
+When working through suicide grief, developing positive coping strategies can help prevent survivors from becoming overwhelmed.
 For some, reaching out to friends, family, or religious leaders provides a place where survivors feel comfortable talking about the deceased.
 Planning special events on important dates can also be a good coping strategy, since it allows loved ones to honor and remember the life of the deceased.
 Maintaining a healthy lifestyle with exercise, eating well, and getting enough sleep, provides the energy needed to cope with the loss.

 Finding Emotional Recovery